 The bevels of a racket can vary somewhat from manufacturer to manufacturer.
 While there are always eight in total, the shape can vary slightly.
 Keep this in mind when picking out a new racket.
 The feel of the grip may be different than your current racket despite being the same size.

 The eight bevels can be referenced by their position or using a numerical system.
-There are the top and bottom bevels, the right and left bevels, and the four bevels in between.
+There are the top and bottom bevels, the right and left bevels and the four bevels in between.

 The numbering system works clockwise so that the top bevel is 1, the bevel immediately next to it is 2, the right bevel is 3, and so forth up to the 8th bevel which is immediately left of the top bevel.

 This numbering system assumes a right-handed player.
-For left-handed players, the numbering works in similar fashion but in a counter-clockwise direction.
+For left-handed players, the numbering works in a similar fashion but in a counter-clockwise direction.

 There are various ways to describe grip positioning.
 Probably the most common is to determine on which bevel the index finger knuckle and the heel pad of the palm are placed.

-Moving clockwise to the right edge of the next bevel, we arrive at the semi-western forehand grip (position 2 in illustration below).
-The western forehand grip (position 3 in illustration below) is created along the next bevel, the bottom edge of the right-hand bevel.
+Moving clockwise to the right edge of the next bevel, we arrive at the semi-western forehand grip (position 2 in the illustration below).
+The western forehand grip (position 3 in the illustration below) is created along the next bevel, the bottom edge of the right-hand bevel.